 But please don’t go overboard and spend all your days weeping in your house self-pitying your depression from rejection.
 That may perhaps make your condition more miserable in the long run.

 How to deal with rejection #5: Involve in Optimistic Self-Talk.

 Keep your morale high even after a rejection.
 In fact, the best method of dealing with rejection is to involve in positive self-talk.

-How to handle rejection by engaging in positive self-talk?
+How to deal with rejection by engaging in positive self-talk?

 Well, try to involve in solution-based thinking.
 This way, you’ll be able to learn from your experience while looking for innovative ideas that may support you in modifying your attitude.